VlaamseKunstcollectie/Imagehub-Box/README.md

 - You can access the tomcat manager console at 192.168.2.152:8080/manager/html, which you can access with the username and password defined in the tomcat.yml group variables (default they are 'user' and 'pass')
 - to stop Cantaloupe and tomcat, as vagrant ssh you should use `service tomcat8 stop`, or sudo if that doesn't work.
 - you can edit cantaloupe properties using the cantaloupe.yml group_vars file and then reprovisioning your box, or directly while in your vagrant box by editing the cantaloupe.properties file in opt/cantaloupe/cantaloupe.properties.
+- you can use the cantaloupe admin console by surfing to 192.168.2.152:8080/cantaloupe/admin.
+The password is set in the cantaloupe.yml group variables, by default it is set to 'pass' (the username is always 'admin').
+Cantaloupe can also be configured from that admin panel.

 ## Credits